 Founded in 1977, The Solar Foundation was relaunched in its current form in 2010.
 Today, we combine decades of experience with an entrepreneurial outlook and a focus on getting things done.
 While we firmly believe that solar is an integral part of our energy future, The Solar Foundation has no industry affiliation.
 With our reputation for impartiality and rigorous analysis, we are on the front lines of the change toward a bright solar future.

 The sun is the world’s most abundant energy source.
-Just in the past few years, solar technology has expanded at a breathtaking pace.
+Solar technology is expanding at a breathtaking pace.
 Solar panels are going up on neighborhood rooftops, big-box retail stores, and massive utility-scale projects.
 Today, there are more than a million solar installations and counting across America, and the cost of installations has decreased 70 percent since 2010.

 Solar makes good economic sense.
-Homeowners and businesses can save on their electricity bills by installing affordable solar technologies and solar + storage systems.
-Solar builds resilient communities, reducing their dependence on fossil fuels in the event of blackouts and natural disasters.
-Solar power emits no harmful air pollution and helps us lower our carbon footprint.
+Homeowners, businesses, schools, and government buildings can save on utility bills when they install affordable solar technologies and solar + storage systems.
+Not only does it help the bottom line, but solar power emits no harmful air pollution and helps us lower our carbon footprint.

 Solar energy is a jobs engine.
 The accelerated deployment of solar technologies has created hundreds of thousands of American jobs.
 Our National Solar Jobs Census found that solar employment has risen 168 percent since 2010, with more than 250,000 Americans now working in solar.